UIUCLearningLanguageLab/LabWebsite/content/publications.md

 ## Peer-reviewed Papers

 Mao, S., Huebner, P., & Willits, J. A. (2023).
-Spatial vs. graphical representation of dDistributional semantic knowledge.
-Psychological Review, in press. <a href = "../pubs/maohuebnerwillits2023.pdf">
+Spatial vs. graphical representation of Distributional semantic knowledge.
+Psychological Review, in press. <a href = "../pubs/maohuebnerwillits2023.pdf">pdf</a>

 Flores, A. Z., Montag, J. L., & Willits, J. A. (2023).
 Using known words to learn more words: A distributional model of child vocabulary acquisition.
-Journal of Memory and Language, 132, 104446. <a href = "../pubs/floresmontagwillits2023.pdf">
+Journal of Memory and Language, 132, 104446. <a href = "../pubs/floresmontagwillits2023.pdf">pdf</a>

 Huebner, P., Willits, J. (2021).
 Scaffolded input promotes atomic organization in the recurrent neural network language model.
 Proceedings of CONLL 2021. <a href = "../pubs/Huebner_Atomicity_CONLL2021.pdf">pdf</a>